Genivia/ugrep/README.md

   regex matching with a PCRE-like syntax.
 - When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.
-Reporting exact byte offsets is now possible with **grep**.
 - Option `-Y` to permit matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
   Empty matches are not output by **ugrep** by default, which avoids making